Business marketing: Target market

 Often the target market for a business product or service is smaller and has more specialized needs reflective of a specific industry or niche.
 A B2B niche, a segment of the market, can be described in terms of firmographics which requires marketers to have good business intelligence in order to increase response rates.
 There may be multiple influencers on the purchase decision, which may also have to be marketed to, though they may not be members of the decision making unit.
 In addition the research and decision making process a B2B buyer undertakes will be more extensive.
 Finally the purchase information that buyers are researching changes as they go through the buying process.

 Pricing

-The business market can be convinced to pay premium prices more often than the consumer market with appropriate pricing structure and payment terms.
-This pricing premium is particularly achievable if it is supported with a strong brand.
+Business-to-business sales typically command premium pricing compared to the consumer market and may involve different payment terms.
+This pricing premium is determined by a brand's reputation.

 Scale

 Hutt and Speh (2001) note that "business marketers serve the largest market of all; the dollar volume of transactions in the industrial or business market significantly exceeds that of the ultimate consumer market".
 For example, they note that companies such as GE, DuPont and IBM spend more than $60 million a day on purchases to support their operations.

 Dwyer and Tanner (2006) say the purchases made by companies, government agencies and institutions "account for more than half of the economic activity in industrialized countries such as the United States, Canada and France".

 A 2003 study sponsored by the Business Marketing Association estimated that business-to-business marketers in the United States spend about $85 billion a year to promote their goods and services.
 The BMA study breaks that spending out as follows (figures are in billions of dollars):